 - Cabbage is highly nutritious.
 Red cabbage is especially high in vitamin C and K (more than green cabbage).
 Both cabbages help to promote a healthy gut and fight inflammation.

-- It also healthy because we are not adding sugars and skipping the mayo here.
-Keep it simple and lime juice, pure maple syrup or honey and vinegar is all you need for dressing here.
+- Unlike the traditional creamy slaws, this version has no added sugars and we skipped the mayo here.
+Keep it simple and lime juice, pure maple syrup (this is optional!) or honey and vinegar is all you need for dressing here.

 - Easily customizable - honey and lime both create a good blend of sweet and sour flavors.
 Red wine vinegar adds more freshness to the dressing.
 The quantities provided in this recipe are more or less simple guidelines.
 Add those to taste until you find the right balance.

 - ⭐ This fresh coleslaw is great not only for tacos but will taste great in Salmon Burgers and meaty Lettuce Wraps.

 My few comments on the ingredients + don't forget to read the Tips section!

 The full recipe and ingredients can be found in the recipe card below this post.

 For today’s Mexican slaw salad, we can use a prepackage coleslaw mix or cut the cabbage and carrots very fine with a good quality mandoline.

 - Vinegar - most of the mild vinegars are good to use here.
 It adds sharp flavor and freshness.
 And the best part is that it's very good for your gut health and digestion.
 Personally, I love the red vinegar flavor with cabbage.